Are The Smallest Unit Of Language That Carry Meaning

 Free morphemes are those that can stand alone as words.
 They have meaning on their own and don't need to be attached to other morphemes.
 They form the core vocabulary of a language.
 Examples include:

 These words can exist independently and convey a complete thought or concept.
-They are the foundation upon which more complex words are built.
+Think about it: they are the foundation upon which more complex words are built.
 Free morphemes are sometimes referred to as root words.

 2. Bound Morphemes: Needing an Attachment